pnavais/state-machine/README.md

 ### Pruning orphan states

-If for some reason an state cannot be reached by any transition it is considered orphan.Taking into account the previous statement, be aware that a state only reacheable through a self loop is not deemed orphan.
+If for some reason an state cannot be reached by any transition, it is considered orphan.Taking into account the previous statement, be aware that a state only reacheable through a self loop is not deemed orphan.

 Consider the following state machine :
 ```java